-The nominated Link Safeguarding / Child Protection Governor is: Gloria Latham, Sue Robinson The nominated governor for dealing with allegations against the Head Teacher is: Sue Robinson The school Senior Mental Health Lead is Eleanor Owen, our SENDco, our LAC and PLAC lead is Joy McCallum.
-Our Behaviour and Relationship Lead is Jenny Sim and our Young Carer Advocate is Clare Smith
+The nominated Link Safeguarding / Child Protection Governor is: Gloria Latham, Sue Robinson The nominated governor for dealing with allegations against the Head Teacher is: Sue Robinson The school Senior Mental Health Lead is Jen Jordan, our SENDco , our LAC and PLAC lead is Joy McCallum.
+Our Behaviour and Relationship Lead is Jenny Sim.